DAF201/Crank-Development-Guide-Book/README.md

 callback_register('modbus_request_40003', modbus_request, 1, 40003) -- homescreen info registers
 ```

-In AppStart function, in the executation part, I will add "callback_unregister('modbus_request_40003')" to remove it from task table
+In modbus_execution function, in the executation part, I will add "callback_unregister('modbus_request_40003')" to remove it from task table

 ```lua
 if splited_data[1] == '40003' then